The Day of the Lord

 - Day of the Lord

 Matthew 24:21 gives us another clue: “For then there will be great distress, unequaled from the beginning of the world until now — and never to be equaled again.”
 Wouldn’t God’s wrath in Revelation 16 fit that description?
-As stated earlier, the New Testament does not apply thlipsis (distress) to either the day of the Lord or to God’s wrath.
+As stated earlier, the New Testament doesn’t apply thlipsis (distress) to either the day of the Lord or to God’s wrath.
 In fact, in the New Testament, it only describes the hardship, persecution and distress suffered by God’s people, both Jew and Christian.
-Since Christians will not suffer God’s wrath but they do suffer thlipsis, their distress cannot be God’s wrath.
+Since Christians won’t suffer God’s wrath but they do suffer thlipsis, their distress can’t be God’s wrath.
 Therefore, the great thlipsis (distress or tribulation) in Matthew 24 and Luke 21 cannot be God’s wrath!

 My opinion is that the Great Tribulation is a period of man’s anger against God’s people, both Jew and Christian.
 The day of the Lord is a period of God’s anger against the inhabitants of the earth; that is, sinful mankind.
 These are two separate periods, and nowhere does the Bible declare them to be the same.